 What is a technology and business incubator?

-A technology and business incubator is a business incubator which focuses on businesses which own or have exclusive rights to proprietary technology which makes up the core competency of the business.
+A technology and business incubator is a business incubator that focuses on businesses that own or have exclusive rights to proprietary technology which makes up the core competency of the business.

 How does TechFW help my company get funding?